Palzero88/IGME.230.02/README.md

 # IGME.230.02

-Hey this is an edit for the sake of a tutorial
+This is a Repo for Web Design and Implementation